gotthardp/lorawan-server/doc/Installation.md

 On the Debian Linux and its clones like Raspbian you can use the .deb package.

-Build the Debian package bu running `make dpkg`.
-It will request your `root` password and then create a package `lorawan-server/_build/default/rel/lorawan-server/lorawan-server_<VERSION>.deb`.
+Build the Debian package bu running `make release dpkg`.
+This will create `lorawan-server/_build/default/rel/lorawan-server/lorawan-server_<VERSION>.deb`.

 You can then install the package by: